lucastt/infrastructure-building-demo/README.md

 In this repository, I will create a multi-provider platform for infrastructure automation, build and deploy of the app [user-agent-parser-demo](https://github.com/lucastt/useragent-parser-demo).

-My intension with this is to study, demonstrate and have a reference for my self on how to build a production ready platform to run services in the cloud.
+My intention with this is to study, demonstrate and have a reference for my self on how to build a production ready platform to run services in the cloud.

-The tools I intend to use are make, terraform, ansible, kubernetes and spinnaker.
+The tools I intend to use are `make`, `terraform`, `ansible`, `kubernetes` and `spinnaker`.
 For personal interess I will create this infrastructure for two major cloud providers GCP and AWS, but I can exted the project in the future to study other cloud providers.

 For application understanding, please refer to the app repository, In this repository I will focus only in the building blocks of its infrastructure.